bug400/pyilper/INSTALL.md

      node1-mac:~ bug400$ ~/py311/bin/pyilper

 Build a macOS Automator application to create a desktop shortcut.
 Use the "run shell script" action and enter the full path to the pyilper script in the virtual environment.
 Save it as a program and drag it to the desktop.
+See [this guide](https://www.hpmuseum.org/forum/thread-3824-post-150519.html#pid150519) for details, but enter your proper pyILPER path.

 ### Installation on Linux